Anmol1109/Java-Stdin-and-Stdout-I/README.md

 # Java-Stdin-and-Stdout-I
-Solution of HACKERRANK prtoblem of JAVA module
+Solution of HACKERRANK problem of JAVA module